tmltsang/tmltsang.github.io/_posts/2024-10-27-backyard-chronicles.md

 date: 2024-10-27 07:00:00 +1000
 categories: [Backyard]
 tags: [machine-learning]
-desicrption: An in-depth dive into the technical details and development journey
+description: An in-depth dive into the technical details and development journey
 ---

 ## What is the 'Backyard'?